cameritelabs/oci-emulator/reverse_engineering/README.md

 ![debug.png](debug.png)

-Usually on the raw response property names uses camelCase, the oci-sdk convert it to lowercase with words separated by underscores.
+Usually the raw response property names uses camelCase, the oci-sdk convert it to lowercase with words separated by underscores.
 Ex.: the raw property name `compartmentId` becomes `compartment_id` on oci-sdk return.